 This includes students who want to improve their English so they can enter a U.S. university.
 The Intensive English Program is a full-time curriculum of 20 hours per week.

-We also work international universities, businesses, educational agencies, and other University of Illinois at Urbana-Champaign units, to customize courses for groups of students or professionals with specific English needs.
+We also work with international universities, businesses, educational agencies, and other University of Illinois at Urbana-Champaign units to customize courses for groups of students or professionals with specific English needs.

 The Intensive English Institute can help students develop these skills: